Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Experiment Design

+\head{PLBART}~\cite{ahmad2021:unified} (Programming Language Bidirectional and Auto-Regressive Transformer) is a large language model designed for code-related tasks.
+Based on the BART~\cite{lewis2020:bart} model, at the time of model release it excelled in understanding and generating code across different programming languages.
+PLBART follows the same architecture as its predecessor, a sequence-to-sequence transformer architecture with 6 encoder-decoder layers.
+Only one size was released initially: PLBART-base (140M).
+However, a bigger version, PLBART-large (400M), was distributed later in the same year.

-\head{PLBART} is an LLM for code-related tasks pre-trained on Java, Python, and natural languages~\cite{ahmad2021:unified}.
-It is released in two sizes, \textit{base} and \textit{large}, and 53 versions fine-tuned on different PLs and tasks.
-Of those, we use the \emph{base} models fine-tuned on code-to-code translation between Java and C\# and the \emph{base} models fine-tuned on code summarization (Java $\rightarrow$ NL) and code generation (NL $\rightarrow$ Java).
+PLBART is trained on a dataset in Java, Python, and natural language (English).
+As a result, the model has learned the patterns, semantics, and syntax of programming languages and grasped the foundations of code understanding and generation.
+This results in a base model that is versatile and able to achieve decent results throughout a large range of tasks.
+At the time of its publication, PLBART achieved state-of-the-art results in text-to-code, code-to-text, and code-translation tasks.
+In addition, the authors have fine-tuned the model on a series of downstream tasks and released the checkpoints.
+Furthermore, they also studied and released models fine-tuned on multi-tasking corpora and multi-language which can increase the versatility and robustness of the model even further~\cite{ahmed2022:multilingual}.
+At the time of the writing of this work, the authors have released a total of 53 fine-tuned models.
+Of those, we use the \emph{base} models fine-tuned on translation between Java and C\# and the \emph{base} models fine-tuned on code summarization (Java $\rightarrow$ NL) and code generation (NL $\rightarrow$ Java).